||Aligning the program Description

 - Research undertaken for Honours may be presented as a thesis or by a combination of creative or practical work and supporting analysis.

-- The thesis will have a clear focus and a line of argument based on the research, and be presented in accordance with referencing and formatting requirements of the relevant discipline or field of study as identified in the Faculty Honours Handbook.
+- The thesis will have a clear focus and a line of argument based on the research, and be presented in accordance with referencing and formatting requirements of the relevant discipline or field of study as identified in the School Honours Handbook.

 - A combination of creative or practical work (such as software development, or a performance or an exhibition of creative work) must communicate the research question, findings, and disciplinary context of the research in an appropriate manner, eg through a supporting exegesis.